Goddess Athena

 Athena is the goddess who shows that strategy, knowledge, and reason are stronger weapons than brute power.

-Athena was honored throughout Greece, with the most important shrines:
+Athena was worshipped throughout Greece, with the most important sanctuaries being:

 Her worship connected the citizen with the city, knowledge, and moral order.